What is a litigation friend?

 In fact, if you're thinking of contacting us on behalf of a loved one, we'll want to make sure you fully understand your legal position and the legal status of your injured family member or friend, which is why we'll also never pressure you into starting a claim.

 Our service to you is completely free and advisory, so when you contact us you can have a pressure free chat about what your loved one has experienced and how that's affected your family, finances and emotional health.
 We're here to listen, so if you just want to talk about the accident or if you're looking to start a claim, we're here to help you.

-Or, if you’d prefer we can call you back.
-Just enter your details into one of our call back forms and we’ll try to contact you within 30 minutes to discuss how we can help you.
+Or, if you'd prefer we can call you back.
+Just enter your details into one of our call back forms and during our opeing hours we'll try to contact you within 30 minutes to discuss how we can help you.